gaepdit/gaepdit.github.io/web-apps/use-web-deploy.md

     * Select "Validate Connection" to test the settings.
     * When you save the publishing profile, an XML file named `YourProfileName.pubxml` with your settings will be saved in your project.
 Some settings can be changed using the UI in Visual Studio, but other settings have to be changed by directly editing the XML file.
     * To enable automatic backups, edit the XML file and ensure the `<EnableMSDeployBackup>` element is set to "True".
     * Commit the new Publish Profile into your Git repository.
 Make sure your project `.gitignore` file is set to ignore `*.user` and NOT `*.pubxml`.
-The latest [recommended `.gitignore` file](https://gitlab.com/ga-epd-it/misc/blob/master/Git/sample.gitignore) is configured correctly.
+The latest [recommended `.gitignore` file](https://bitbucket.org/snippets/gaepdit/de9zj/) is configured correctly.

     Repeat this for each web server/destination as necessary.

-1. Optionally, [add `Web.config` transformations](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis#configure-publish-profile-transforms) for settings that differ between publication destinations.
-Transformation files uses the [XDT transformation syntax](<(https://msdn.microsoft.com/en-us/library/dd465326.aspx)>) to overwrite portions of the `Web.config` file when publishing.
+3. Optionally, [add `Web.config` transformations](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/web-config-transformations) for settings that differ between publication destinations.
+Transformation files uses the [XDT transformation syntax](https://weblogs.asp.net/srkirkland/common-web-config-transformations-with-visual-studio-2010) to overwrite portions of the `Web.config` file when publishing.

-Repeat Steps 1 through 3 for each web server destination you want to publish to (e.g., Dev, UAT, & Prod).
+Repeat for each web server destination you want to publish to (e.g., Dev, UAT, & Prod).